The 25 Essential Wizkid Songs

 "Daddy Yo," was Wizkid's first solo single after signing a record breaking deal with RCA Records/Sony, and the first we heard from Sounds From The Other Side.
 The track sees the Nigerian Starboy tackling some heavy reggaeton beats alongside Ghana's Efya, who holds down the chorus.

-"Come Closer" with Drake
+"Come Closer" ft.
+Drake

 "Come Closer" saw Wizkid and Drake link up again after the massive success of "One Dance."
 The song, which first leaked as "Hush Up The Silence," has been getting heavy rotation on airwaves across the globe since it dropped.